 Milwaukee's Patrick Baldwin Jr. says he's entering NBA draft

-MILWAUKEE (AP) Patrick Baldwin Jr. is entering the NBA draft after his father was fired as Milwaukee coach.
+MILWAUKEE (AP) University of Milwaukee guard Patrick Baldwin Jr. is entering the NBA draft after his father was fired as Panthers coach.

 Baldwin announced his decision Friday in a social media post.